Superlight-Labs/NewFinance/SETUP.md

 | TATUM_MAIN_TOKEN | https://dashboard.tatum.io/ |

-To have an relatively easy time setting this up you can copy the file `.env.example` and rename it to `.env`
+To have an relatively easy time setting this up you can copy the file `.env.example` and rename it to `.env` (Sometimes its necessary to start react-native once from inside the `apps/mobile` directory with `yarn dev` to update the config)

 ## Testing Address